Foods That Cause Hair Loss

-*We are not here to tell you to never consume these foods, because we need a balanced diet for overall health.
-Just to reduce the amount if you are experiencing hair loss.
+*Please note that we are not here to tell you to never consume these foods, because we need a balanced diet for overall health.
+We are suggesting a reduction in the amount if you are experiencing hair loss.

 High blood sugar levels are often correlated with diabetes, so people with diabetes may suffer from hair loss and hair thinning more than others.
 Diabetes also puts pressure on the body’s hormone balance, disrupting the hair growth cycle, and preventing the re-growth of healthy hair.